Old City (Shanghai): Fortifications

-The Old City walls were dismantled in 1912 by General Chen Qimei, then new Governor of Shanghai.
+The Old City walls were dismantled in 1912 by General Chen Qimei, the new Governor of Shanghai.

 Apart from two small preserved sections, the walls were demolished in 1912, and a broad circular avenue built in the place of the wall and moat.
 The northern half of the circular road was completed in 1913.
 To celebrate the founding of the Republic of China in 1912, and because the road formed the boundary between the Chinese city and the French Concession, the road was named the Boulevard des Deux Républiques (literally "Boulevard of the Two Republics"), or Fa-Hua Minguo Lu in Chinese (literally "French and Chinese Republics Road"), and often shortened to "Minguo Lu" (or "Republic Road").
 In 1914, the southern part of the circular road was completed, and named Zhonghua Lu (literally "China Road").
-Together, the customary names of the two roads made up "Zhonghua Minguo", or "Republic of China" in Chinese.
-(The northern half was renamed "Renmin Road" ("People's Road") in 1950 by the new Communist government of Shanghai.)
+Together, the customary names of the two roads made up "Zhonghua Minguo", or "Republic of China" in Chinese (the northern half was renamed "Renmin Road" ("People's Road") in 1950 by the new Communist government of Shanghai).

 Today only two very small sections remain.
 The more significant of these is one of the towers (pavilions) over the gate, now the Dajing Ge Pavillon museum.